Field Sobriety Tests Lawyer Suwanee & Gwinnett County

 If the police fail to provide adequate instructions or the test was conducted on a poorly lit or uneven road, the results of the field sobriety test may be invalidated.
 Lastly, we may be able to demonstrate that a physical condition — a disability, ear infection, vision problems, or other conditions affecting equilibrium and balance — negatively impacted your ability to perform the field sobriety test.

-We are located in Suwanee Georgia, but we defend clients throughout Gwinnett County, Forsyth County, Hall County, Barrow County, Jackson County, and Dawson County.
 Contact our Suwanee law firm as soon as possible to learn how we advocate for your best interests.